nickobard/University/README.md

 List of the most interesting, big and relevant projects and courses.

 - Machine Learning - Semestral Works during ML1 and ML2 courses.
-- Practical Statistics - Team Semestral Works
+- Data Analysis of Eurostat Datasets - semestral works in teams.
 - Data Visualization - explorative analysis, visualization of data, visualization in ML.
 - Wizview - Team SW Project - backend in Python (FastAPI), frontend in Angular
 - Time Tracker App - full-stack application, backend in Python, frontend in Jinja and Javascript.
-- Dungeon Keeper database - PostgreSQL database.
+- Dungeon Keeper Database - PostgreSQL database.
 - Pacman Game - C/C++ with using SDL graphics library.

 ## Courses